 Cave Tools Smoker Box

 My top pick for smoker boxes comes from Cave Tools.
-It measures 9 by 3 inches, and has a 2 cup capacity for large amounts of wood chips without taking over your whole grill.
+This stainless steel smoker measures 9 by 3 inches, and has a 2 cup capacity for large amounts of wood chips without taking over your whole grill.
 It fits perfectly in between flavorizer bars and grill grates for your gas stove, and also works with charcoal as well!
 The manufacturer also makes a “V” shaped alternative if you’d rather sit the box in between grill grates instead.

-Users say it takes an average of 10 minutes for the box to heat up and the chips to smoke.
-This smoker box also has a hinged lid so that you can easily add more chips as you go.
+Users say it takes an average of 10 minutes to make sure the box has heated up and the chips are smoking.
+This box also has a hinged lid so that you can easily add more chips as you go.
 This easy access is also imperative to changing the chips if they turn to ash or burn up by accident.

 Your purchase of the Cave Tools smoker box comes with 25 professional BBQ recipes, with tutorial videos as well.
 With a lifetime satisfaction guarantee, this is definitely the best option on the list.

-This smoker box from Charcoal Champion is a close second.
-It is made of heavy gauge stainless steel metal, making it durable and able to withstand even the toughest of cooking jobs.
+This stainless steel smoker box from Charcoal Champion is a close second.
+It is made of sturdy stainless steel metal, making it durable and able to withstand even the toughest of cooking jobs.
 Despite its superior construction, it has pretty affordable price tag!

-It seems like this smoker box was basically designed for gas grills.
-Its “V” shape sits perfectly between flame deflector bars.
-It measures about 4.5 inches wide and about 14 inches long, so it’s the perfect size to fill up your grill with flavor while still leaving room for the meat itself.
+It seems like this wood chip smoker box was basically designed for most gas grills.
+It is a rectangle shape, so it fits on top of your grill.
+This is a stainless steel smoker box, measuring about 4.5 inches wide and about 10 inches long, so it’s the perfect size to fill up your grill with smoky flavor while still leaving room for the meat itself.

 With a hinged lid, adding wood chips has never been easier.
-It’s also completely enclosed otherwise, so any and all ashes stay inside the smoker box and not on your grill.
+It also has openings for the smoke to be released from the top and the bottom to ensure that smoky flavor infuses your meats while grilling.
 Cleaning is a breeze – just empty the ashes out and give it a quick wipe.
 The natural seasoning of the metal takes care of the rest!

 Cave Tools Smoker Box Maximum Wood Chip Capacity

-And we’re back to Cave Tools for another awesome smoker box.
+And we’re back to Cave Tools for another v shape awesome stainless steel smoker box.
 What sets this one apart, though, is its size and capacity.
-This box has the highest smoke output of any of the smokers on this list by far.
+This smoker box for gas grills has the highest smoke output of any of the smokers on this list by far.
 If it can fit into your grill, I recommend getting it.